chriscdn/format-date/README.md

 ## Overview

-This package simplifies converting a date representation (such as a `number`, `string`, or `Date`) into a formatted date string.
-It uses [Intl.DateTimeFormat](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/DateTimeFormat) for formatting.
+Effortlessly convert and format dates, including date ranges and relative dates.
+This library simplifies a common workflow: parsing a date from a JSON response and formatting it for display.

+Built on `Intl.DateTimeFormat` and `Intl.RelativeTimeFormat`, it ensures accurate internationalization while using memoization for improved performance.

 ## Installation